-Everything You Need to Know About Bombay Cats
+Everything You Need To Know About Bombay Cats

 And this one is special to me because it talks about black cats!
 I have a special place in my heart for black cats because they are often the ones left and shelters or dumped on the side of the road more than other color cats.

 They see a black cat and they think of them as superstitious and bad luck and therefore don’t want to add them into their home.

-We are going to discuss the history behind the Bombay cat, some health information about them, the typical personalities as well as throw in some fun facts about Bombay cats.
+We are going to discuss the history behind the this breed, some health information about them, the typical personalities as well as throw in some fun facts about Bombays.
 Everyone seems to love the fun facts so I figured I would add them in.

 This breed was requested to be researched, so if you have a breed you’re interested in learning about, make sure you go to my contact page and let me know!